 You shouldn't be selling a mood board.
 You shouldn't be selling a space plan.
-You should be selling something more important.
+You shouldn't be selling a color palette.

 It's not your fee that scares people off.

-It's that they don't know you, they don't see you as a friend and they aren't sure exactly what you do.
+It's that they don't know you, they don't see you as their trusted advocate and they aren't sure exactly what you will do for them.

 When clients are looking to hire a designer, you can't believe the myth that it's all about the fee.
 It isn't and any designer that tells you that is effing with your head because that's why they believe they aren't getting clients.

 Let's get this out of the way, what you do is important.
 You're amazing.
 You're fabulous.
 You're one of kind.